-Vermont's History Day is part of the National History Day network.
-Vermont History Day 2013 will take place on Saturday, April 6, 2013 at Spaulding High School in Barre.
-Students who place first or second with a superior or excellent rating at the state competition are eligible to proceed to the National History Day finals on June 9-13, 2013 at the University of Maryland, College Park, near Washington DC.
+Vermont History Day is part of the National History Day network.
+Vermont History Day will take place on Saturday, April 7, 2018 at Montpelier High School.
+Students who place first or second with a superior or excellent rating at the state competition are eligible to compete at the National History Day finals on June 10-14, 2018 at the University of Maryland, College Park, near Washington DC.

 Who can enter?

 All Vermont students in grades 5-12 and home study students ages 10-18 are eligible for Vermont History Day.
 (Only students in grades 6-12 are eligible to advance to the National History Day contest.)

 Vermont History Day provides students with an opportunity to engage in primary source research and express what they have learned through creative and original dramatic performances, documentaries, research papers, websites, or three-dimensional exhibits.
 Successful entries show a clear relation to the annual theme and an understanding of the historical significance of the chosen topic.
 Students meet with judges at the state contest and receive feedback about their projects.

 Historical paper and website projects are due on the submission deadline, March 26, 2018.

 New this year, students may - but are not required to - submit their documentaries online by April 2, 2018.

 See Important Dates for 2018 for more information.